aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to FODS in Android via Java" h2="Transform SVG to FODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+FODS (Flat Open Document Spreadsheet) is a file format for spreadsheets, charts, and graphical elements.
+It is an open standard developed by the Open Document Format for Office Applications (ODF) technical committee and based on the XML format defined by the OASIS Open Document Format for Office Applications (OpenDocument) version 1.2.
+Converting SVG to FODS can be beneficial for a variety of reasons, such as to make the data more accessible, to make it easier to share, or to make it easier to edit.

+<h2>How Aspose.Total Helps for SVG to FODS Conversion</h2>

-You can integrate SVG to FODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert SVG to XLSX.
-Secondly, you can convert XLSX to FODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a suite of APIs that provides a comprehensive set of features for creating, editing, and converting documents.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+With Aspose.Total, you can easily integrate SVG to FODS conversion feature within your Android applications in two steps.
+Firstly, by using Aspose.PDF for Android via Java you can covert SVG to XLSX.
+Secondly, you can convert XLSX to FODS by using Powerful Spreadsheet Processing API Aspose.Cells for Android via Java.
+Both APIs come under Aspose.Total for Android via Java product family.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that provides a wide range of features for creating, editing, and converting documents.
+It is easy to use and provides a wide range of features for creating, editing, and converting documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}